I believe that working towards these three goals will change your life.

 3. Paid-For House

-You have the opportunity to become truly liberated from a system that’s designed to hold you down.
+You have the opportunity to become truly liberated from a system that is designed to hold you down.

 Okay, maybe literal food independence is difficult at best.
-Perhaps it’s not 100% achievable for many.
-In fact it’s likely impossible for the typical working man or woman.
+Literal Level-4 preparedness which entails self-sufficient food production (various farming) is no small thing or even desirable for most… In fact it’s likely impossible for the typical working man or woman unless you’re working on your own farm!

 However there is a lot (a very lot) that you can do towards becoming less reliant upon ‘the grocery store’.

-Note: It’s a great feeling to look at one’s own stocked shelves of home canned foods!
+Note: It’s a great feeling to look at one’s own stocked shelves of diversified foods!

 Vegetable gardens are the start of the process.